 -IsTrustBroker flag.
-Then the new certificate would have to be registered with each server that hosts any of the trustworthy add-ins and each of those add-ins would have to be bound to the new certificate.
+The new certificate would have to be registered with each server that hosts any of the trustworthy add-ins, and each of those add-ins would have to be bound to the new certificate.

 Certificates are root authorities in SharePoint

 As mentioned briefly at the top of this article, SharePoint farm administrators have to make the certificate of the remote web application in the high-trust add-in a trusted root authority in SharePoint as well as a trusted token issuer.
 In fact, when there is a hierarchy of certificate issuing authorities behind the web application's certificate, all the certificates in the chain must be added to SharePoint's list of trusted root authorities.